 We include Return on Assets ("ROA"), the most directly comparable measure based on our financial statements presented in accordance with generally accepted accounting principles in the U.S. ("GAAP"), and Return on Investment ("ROI") as metrics to assess returns on assets.
 While ROI is considered a non-GAAP financial measure, management believes ROI is a meaningful metric to share with investors because it helps investors assess how effectively Walmart is deploying its assets.
 Trends in ROI can fluctuate over time as management balances long-term strategic initiatives with possible short-term impacts.
 ROA was 6.6% and 4.6% for fiscal 2024 and 2023, respectively.
 The increase in ROA was primarily due to the increase in consolidated net income, which was driven by higher operating income.
 ROI was 15.0% and 12.7% for fiscal 2024 and 2023, respectively.
+The increase in ROI was 15.0% and 12.7% for fiscal 2024, and 2023, respectively.
+The increase in ROI was 15.0% and 12.7% for fiscal 2024, and 2023, respectively.
+The increase in ROI was 15.0% and 12.7% for fiscal 2024, and 2023, respectively.
 The increase in ROI was the result of an increase in operating income, primarily due to lapping charges associated with opioid-related legal settlements as well as reorganization and restructuring expenses, all recorded in fiscal 2023, as well as improvements in business performance, partially offset by an increase in average invested capital, primarily due to higher purchases of property and equipment.